Top Jewish Symbols and Their Meaning - Shop Israel

 What is the Lion of Judah?

-The Lion of Judah (אריה יהודה, Ariyeh Yehudah) is a powerful symbol representing the Tribe of Judah, from which King David and the future Messiah are believed to descend.
+The Lion of Judah (Aryeh Yehuda) represents the Tribe of Judah, the tribe from which King David, and, in Jewish messianic tradition, the future Messiah, are believed to descend.

 Historical Context